 What Is A Good NYU Transfer GPA?

-Whether you’re transferring to NYU from community college or a 4 year college, your GPA should be as competitive as possible.
-Focusing on achieving a 4.0 GPA should be your primary concern before applying.
-If you’re above a 3.5 GPA at a collegiate level.
-I would consider that to be the minimum, but students have been accepted with lower GPA’s.
+Whether you're transferring to NYU from community college or a 4 year college, your GPA should be as competitive as possible.
+Working hard to earn a 4.0 GPA should be your primary concern before applying.
+If you're above a 3.5 GPA you're at a collegiate level.
+I would consider that to be the minimum, but students have been accepted with lower GPA's.

 What's The Minimum Number of Transfer Credits?

 To transfer to NYU, you'll have to had completed a minimum number of 30 or 32 course credits, which is equivalent to one year of college course work.
 Although, this is the minimum, I recommend transferring the maximum number of credits, which is 64 credits, because you'll enter NYU as a junior transfer student.
 Also, transferring as a junior will save you lots of tuition money that you could spend somewhere else and you'll still have a great experience.

 What Are The Required Deadlines?

 Unless you really want to be a NYU spring transfer, (which I do not recommend unless you really need to get out of the current situation you're in), the application deadline for Fall semester admission is April 1st.
 This is slightly later than most university transfer admission deadlines so don't take it as a standard for all schools.
 The extra time is kind of nice to tweak and improve your application further.

 What Standardized Tests Are Required?